Nancy Hyton: Acupuncturist, Herbalist, and Center Founder

 Robert Kochka and Amanda Crowe: Massage Therapists

-Robert and Amanda have been practicing since 2004.
+Robert and Amanda have been practicing since 2004 and have been working at the Center since 2009.
 They started their careers in spas focusing on massage for relaxation but always maintained their original interest and passion for it as a tool for deeper healing.
 Here at the Center they are pleased to be able to focus their practice on the more therapeutic application of massage, integrating deep tissue techniques like trigger point therapy, myofascial release, connective tissue therapy, and neuromuscular therapy.
 Their style is focused, deep and slow, releasing the tissues gradually layer by layer.
 They are highly skilled at working in the space between tension and release, with a developed sensitivity that offers just enough pressure for the tissues to soften and relax.
 Robert and Amanda are also specially trained in prenatal massage techniques and, as the parents of two beautiful children, have personally experienced the benefits of this type of bodywork.
 They have impeccable bedside manners and are two of the most sincere and dedicated massage therapists that you will ever find.

 New!
 Welcome Katie Swedrock: Naturopathic Doctor